 For a Partnership or LLC Taxed as Partnership Where do I Report Contributions Made to a Solo 401k Plan?

-- Contributions made based on your Schedule K-1 (Form 1065) income should also be reported on line 28 of Form 1040 as well as line 14 of your K-1 (Code R)
+- Contributions made based on your Schedule K-1 (Form 1065) income should also be reported on line 16 of Schedule 1 an attachment to Form 1040 as well as line 13 of your Schedule K-1 (Code R)

 - See the below publications for reference regarding where to report contributions: